Academic Integrity

 the student the opportunity to accept or deny responsibility and explain the student’s

-Dean of Academic Affairs (or designee) for an Administrative Hearing.
+President of Academic Affairs (or designee) for an Administrative Hearing.

-sanctions as outlined above.
+possible sanctions as outlined above.

 Student Rights and the Appeals Process In addition to the rights afforded students